kevtruo/kevtruo.github.io/about.md

 ## Hello! 👋

-I'm Kevin Truong, an IT Security professional passionate about cybersecurity, incident response, and continuous learning.
+I'm Kevin Truong, an IT Security professional passionate about cybersecurity, policy, and everything in between.

 ### Background

-I work in information security, focusing on protecting systems and responding to security incidents.
-My interests span across various domains of cybersecurity, from network security to threat analysis.

-### Certifications

-- **GIAC Certified Incident Handler (GCIH)** - SANS SEC504

-I believe in continuous professional development and regularly pursue certifications and training to stay current with evolving security threats and best practices.
+I work in IT Security, focusing on Systems Administration, Identity & Access Management, and IT Automation with tools like Okta, Torq, and Jira.
+I'm interested in identity security; securing human and non-human identities at scale through automation and proactive threat intelligence.

 ### This Site